Installing and Configuring the DMF Controller

 The following command removes the manually configured time zone setting and resets the Controller to the default (UTC).

-controller-1(config-controller)# no clock timezone
+controller-1(config-controller)# no ntp time-zone

 Warning: Manually setting the clock for the DMF Controller using the clock set command may affect database reconciliation between the nodes in a Controller cluster.
 Because time stamps are used to identify records that should be updated, Arista Networks recommends adjusting any time skew using the ntpdate command.
 Using an NTP server ensures accurate synchronization between the Controller clocks.